ohboh/los-pollos-hermanos/README.md

 # los-pollos-hermanos
 A fanpage based on the fictional restaurant of the same name seen in the Breaking Bad franchise.
 Every element is generated dynamically from JavaScript.
 Made as part of the Odin Project curriculum.

-Uses
+Technology used:
 - Vanilla JavaScript
 - HTML
 - CSS